fardinkhanz/Interview_codes/README.md

 # Interview_codes

+This repository consists of solutions to various LeetCode problems, providing additional practice and insights into problem-solving techniques.
 This repository is designed to help you prepare for technical interviews by providing a collection of code examples and basic problems in C and C++.
 Whether you're a beginner or an experienced programmer, these resources will strengthen your programming skills and understanding of Object-Oriented Programming (OOP) concepts.
 ## Contents

 ### C++ OOP Examples